peteroupc/encoding/api/com.upokecenter.text.Encodings.md

 ### GetDecoderInputSkipBom
-    public static ICharacterInput GetDecoderInputSkipBom(ICharacterEncoding encoding, IByteReader stream)
+    public static ICharacterInput GetDecoderInputSkipBom(ICharacterEncoding encoding, IByteReader stream) Converts a character encoding into a character input stream, given a streamable source of bytes.
+But if the input stream starts with a UTF-8 or UTF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the case may be, rather than the given character encoding.
+ <p>This method implements the "decode" algorithm specified in the
+ Encoding standard.</p> <p>In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:
+ <code>encoding.GetDecoderInputSkipBom(input)</code>.
+If the object's class
+ already has a <code>GetDecoderInputSkipBom</code> method with the same parameters, that method takes precedence over this extension method.</p>

+**Parameters:**

+* <code>encoding</code> - Encoding object that exposes a decoder to be converted into a character input stream.
+If the decoder returns -2 (indicating a decode error), the character input stream handles the error by returning a replacement character in its place.

+* <code>stream</code> - Byte stream to convert into Unicode characters.

+**Returns:**

+* An ICharacterInput object.

 ### GetDecoderInputSkipBom
     public static ICharacterInput GetDecoderInputSkipBom(ICharacterEncoding encoding, InputStream input) Converts a character encoding into a character input stream, given a